-This version was last updated on 10th May 2018.
+This version was last updated on 3 February 2023.

-Personal data, or personal information, means any information about an individual from which that person can be identified.
-It does not include data where the identity has been removed (anonymous data).
+Personal data, or personal information, means any information about an individual from which that person can be identified directly or indirectly.
+It does not include information from which a person cannot be identified (anonymous data).

 We may collect, use, store and transfer different kinds of personal data about you which we have grouped together as follows: